johnwesly08/student-performance-predictor/README.md

-# 🎓 Student Marks Prediction Model
+# 🎓 Student Performance Predictor

 A comprehensive machine learning pipeline to predict students' final scores based on study hours and attendance patterns.
 Built with modularity, scalability, and production-readiness in mind.